JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

   - Notifications - Automated emails a user would receive upon booking a class, these emails could automatically update the recipient's calendar.
 They could be set as a reminder the day before a class.
   - Feedback and reviews - A more comprehensive review process specific to individual classes and instructors.

+## Bugs

+  - **FIX** Profile view was mishandled the completed booking data so bookings weren't moving over to the past booking section.
+Now corrected
+  - **FIX** Login required added to class_detail view.
+Previously site allowed the user to 'book a class' getting confirmation but would then be directed to the login screen and the booking wouldnt exist.
+The UX is improved by preventing the user from getting that far without logging in in the first place
+  - **PERFORMANCE ISSUE ADDRESSED** Manage classes page attemped to load all classes at once causing performance issues, these are now filtered by date and default to today's classes
+  - **ENHANCEMENT** updated the cancel_booking view to navigate the user back to the profile page if thats where they cancelled the class from for better UX
+  - **FIX** When a user attempts to double book themself in overlapping classes the system throws an error, now instead of incurring a 500 error which is terrible UX, the booking_confirmation template displays the error and improves the user experience

 ## PEP8 Compliance

 PEP8 compliance for each major directory is confirmed below excluding migration and venv code, and the env import in settings.py for hosting the server in development.